lifedispenser/HTML-Starterkit/Readme.md

 ```
 The title on your project form was <span pkload="project.title">If no project, this default text will show instead.</span>.
 ```

+#### Chooser
+pk-chooser and pk-choice is a class that helps you in user selection.
+The goal is to provide an easy copy paste workflow for user selection.

+  #### Google+ login one click drop in

 #### Survey links
 Embed a survey link to typeform or google docs easily with these helper classes in the narration module.